NormanTUD/annotate/README.md

 It is made for large datasets and groups that voluntarily label data.
 It has a (yet incomplete) curation system.

 It also allows you to upload TFJS-models and use the models in the browser to annotate further data.

+# Database

+The database is a permanent storage, so you can recompile or restart the container without losing imported images.